 The most well known Hawaiian islands are the eight largest of the island chain.
 But even with these eight islands being the largest, many people only know of four of the islands off the top of their head: Big Island

 , and Oahu.
 It makes sense that these four islands come to mind first because they are the four largest of all.
-Skyline Eco-Adventures has zipline adventure tours on three of these four popular islands.
-We have a tour near Hilo on Big Island, a tour near Poipu on Kauai, and two tours on Maui.
+Skyline Eco-Adventures has zipline adventure tours on two of these four popular islands.
+We have a tour near Poipu on Kauai, and two tours on Maui.
 One of our Maui tour locations is in Ka’anapali and the other is on Mt.
 Haleakalā, near the entrance of Haleakalā National Park.
 The 8 largest are the most well known but there are 137 islands and 5 counties that, together, form the state of Hawaii.
-The 5 counties are HawaiÊ»i, Honolulu, Kauai, Maui, and Kalawao.
+The 5 counties are Hawai'i, Honolulu, Kauai, Maui, and Kalawao.
 Kalawao is a unique county because it is under the jurisdiction of Hawaii’s state health department.
 Hawaii’s other four counties each have their own local governments, just like the other counties within states in the United States.

 Maui Maui is the second largest island of the Hawaiian Island chain.
 Skyline Eco-Adventures has two tour locations on Maui.
 In fact, we established the first commercial zipline tour in the United States on Maui in 2001 just outside of Haleakalā National Park.
 This zipline course is still one of our most popular and award-winning courses today!
 We also have an incredible zipline course located near the resort area in Ka’anapali.
 Maui’s most famous historic areas are Haleakalā National Park and the Road to Hana.
 Maui’s climate is very diverse in different parts of the island.
 Some areas are warm, tropical and lush while others, like Upcountry Maui, are drier and can be chilly at times due to the difference in elevation.